 - Dare Anxiety: When you aren’t able to turn down anxiety and need to face your fears, work on daring yourself to tolerate the anxiety and do it anyway.
 In doing so, you create situations where you can develop new learning instead of predicting the same negative experience over and over again.

 Believe it or not, some anxiety is associated with making progress toward a goal.
 When you are learning something new or stepping out into a new situation, you may notice anxiety.
-Focusing on the learning more than your anxiety will boost your confidence over time.
+Focusing on learning more than your anxiety will boost your confidence over time.
 And then you will be able to prove to yourself that anxiety has been lying to you.
 And that’s more powerful in dealing with anxiety that someone like me telling you it’s true.

 What helps you stop listening to the lies that anxiety tells?

 Marci Payne, MA, LPC is a licensed counselor based in Lee’s Summit MO.
-She is currently offering online therapy to Missouri residents via phone and video sessions.
+She is currently offering online counseling to Missouri residents via phone and video sessions.
 Individual counseling can help you sort out your fear from the facts and turn your self-doubt into self-trust.
 Schedule a free 15-minute phone consult and take a step toward no longer believing the lies that anxiety tells you.